theosanderson/firehose/README.md

-The Bluesky firehose viewed in the style of a Windows XP screensaver
+The Bluesky firehose viewed in the style of a Windows 95 screensaver

 http://firehose3d.theo.io/